Hello. Thanks for visiting! I’m author Victoria M. Young.

 Seeing children being “under-served” pushed me to look for a better way to provide quality education to all children.
 I went looking for real reforms.

 My research left me frustrated.
 With stacks of statistics and proven solutions, a day came in 2005 when I was ready to quit and throw it all away.
-Instead, I put aside my career as a veterinarian (for a few years), took that mass of collected knowledge proved worth reading one more time.
-The repeating thoughts and themes were jotted down.
-And out of the pile of rubbish came the organization of a manuscript.
+Instead, I put aside my career as a veterinarian (for a few years), took that mass of collected knowledge, and organized it into a manuscript.

 It started out as Just a Parent and became Education’s Missing Ingredient: What Parents Can Tell Educators.
 I became a published author.